Kevin Polcovich: Collegiate career

-Polcovich attended Gulf Coast Community College, and in 1990 he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.
-He received an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played shortstop for coach Joe Arnold's Florida Gators baseball team in 1991 and 1992.
+Polcovich attended Gulf Coast Community College.
+In 1990 he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.
+He attended the University of Florida, where he played shortstop for coach Joe Arnold's Florida Gators baseball team in 1991 and 1992.
 He participated in the College World Series in 1991, and received All-Southeastern Conference (SEC), SEC All-Tournament, and College World Series All-Tournament honors.
-Polcovich holds the NCAA D1 fielding assists record with 14.
+Polcovich holds the NCAA Division I record for most fielding assists in a game, with 14 on April 27, 1991.

 Professional career

-The Pittsburgh Pirates selected Polcovich in the 30th round of the 1992 amateur draft.
+The Pittsburgh Pirates selected Polcovich in the 30th round of the 1992 MLB Draft.
 He made his Major League debut on May 17, 1997.

 Polcovich is most remembered for his key role as a member of Pittsburgh's 1997 "Freak Show" team.
-Prior to the season, new ownership had dismantled the team and launched one of the Pirates frequent rebuilding plans.
-Opening day payroll for the '97 team was $9,000,000, by far the lowest in the major leagues.
+Prior to the season, new ownership had dismantled the team and launched a team rebuild.
+The team's opening day payroll was $9 million, by far the lowest in the major leagues.
 Expectations were very low for the Pirates, but perhaps none were lower than for Polcovich, who was bagging groceries to help support himself during spring training.
-When the Pirates' starting shortstop was injured in May, Polcovich got his call-up to the majors and the former bag boy was now the new starting shortstop.
-He quickly became the anchor of the Pirates infield and helped the team compete for the NL Central Division until the final week of the season (when they were finally eliminated by ultimate division champions, the Houston Astros).
+When the Pirates' starting shortstop was injured in May, Polcovich got his call-up to the majors, and the former bag boy was now the new starting shortstop.
+He quickly became the anchor of the Pirates infield and helped the team compete for the NL Central Division until the final week of the season, when they were finally eliminated by ultimate division champions, the Houston Astros.

-Polcovich only played one more year of major league baseball, but his Rocky-like rise from nowhere to help the upstart 1997 Pirates have their most competitive year in the past two decades (as of 2012) against overwhelming odds, remains part of recent Pirate lore.
+Polcovich only played one more year of major league baseball.

 Personal life

-Polcovich and his wife, Lisa, have two children, Kaden James and Teagan.
-Kaden was drafted in the third-round of the 2020 Major League Baseball Draft by the Seattle Mariners.
-Kaden is an infielder who attended Oklahoma State University.
-Teagan is a volleyball player for Missouri State University.
+Polcovich and his wife, Lisa, have two children, Kaden and Teagan.
+His wife and children were all collegiate athletes.
+Lisa played volleyball for the Florida Gators.
+Kaden was drafted in the third round of the 2020 MLB Draft by the Seattle Mariners.
+He attended Northwest Florida State College and Oklahoma State University.
+Teagan played volleyball for Missouri State University after being coached by Lisa in high school.